Pushback for Trump's state 'bailout' swipe: Who's really getting rescued?

 NBC News has reached out to all 22 GOP governors from states Trump won in 2016 to see what they thought of McConnell's office framing the relief as “blue state bailouts.”

-Only Missouri Gov. Mike Parson's office replied, pointing to remarks he made earlier in the week disagreeing with McConnell’s bankruptcy suggestion but saying states "should be responsible" for how they manage their finances and should not be getting bailed out.
+Only Missouri Gov. Mike Parson's office replied, pointing to remarks he made disagreeing with McConnell’s bankruptcy suggestion but saying states "should be responsible" for how they manage their finances and should not be getting bailed out.